Greg Smith (pitcher): Colorado Rockies

-On November 12, 2008, Smith was traded with Huston Street and Carlos González to the Colorado Rockies for Matt Holliday.
+On November 12, 2008, Smith was traded with Huston Street and Carlos González to the Colorado Rockies in exchange for Matt Holliday.

 Smith missed the first half of the season due to injury and never made it to the major league club during the year.
-He only pitched in 11 games between A ball and AAA in the Rockies system.
+He only pitched in 11 games split between the High–A Modesto Nuts, Double–A Tulsa Drillers, and Triple–A Colorado Springs Sky Sox.

-In 2010, Smith made it to the club out of spring training.
-He recorded his first win as a Rocky against the Mets on April 14, pitching 7 innings of 2 run ball.
-He also drove in 2 runs.
+In 2010, Smith made Colorado's Opening Day roster.
+He recorded his first win as a Rockie against the New York Mets on April 14, tossing seven innings of two–run ball.
+He also drove in two runs.

-Smith would make 6 more starts for the Rockies before being demoted to Triple A. Smith wound up finishing with a record of 1-2 with an ERA of 6.23 in 39 innings.
+Smith would make 6 more starts for the Rockies before being demoted to Triple–A. Smith wound up finishing with a record of 1–2 with an ERA of 6.23 in 39 innings.
 He also issued 24 walks with 31 strikeouts.
+On August 26, 2010, Smith was removed from the 40-man roster and sent outright to Triple–A Colorado Springs.

-On April 4, 2011, following spring training, Smith was officially released by the Colorado Rockies organization.
+On March 31, 2011, following spring training, Smith was officially released by the Rockies organization.

+Grand Prairie AirHogs

+On May 13, 2011, Smith signed with the Grand Prairie AirHogs of the American Association of Professional Baseball.
+In 6 starts for Grand Prairie, he compiled a 3–1 record and 2.54 ERA with 31 strikeouts over 39 innings pitched.

 New York Yankees

-He signed a minor league contract with the New York Yankees on June 13, 2011.
-He was assigned to the Triple-A Scranton/Wilkes-Barre Yankees.
-He was released by the Yankees after posting an ERA of 4.84 in 13 games.
+On June 12, 2011, Smith signed a minor league contract with the New York Yankees.
+He was subsequently assigned to the Triple–A Scranton/Wilkes-Barre Yankees.
+He was released on August 15, after posting an ERA of 4.84 in 13 games.

 Boston Red Sox

-Smith signed with the Boston Red Sox, and was assigned to the Triple-A Pawtucket Red Sox.
+On August 18, 2011, Smith signed a minor league contract with the Boston Red Sox, and was assigned to the Triple–A Pawtucket Red Sox.
+He became a free agent following the season on November 2.

-Between the Yankees and Red Sox Triple A system, Smith compiled a 5-4 record with a 4.52 ERA in 17 games.
+Between the Yankees and Red Sox Triple–A affiliates, Smith compiled a 5-4 record with a 4.52 ERA and 51 strikeouts in 17 games.

 Los Angeles Angels Of Anaheim

-Smith signed a minor league contract with the Los Angeles Angels of Anaheim on February 3, 2012.
-Despite posting an 11-11 record and having better control throughout the season, Smith never got called up by the Angels.
+On January 23, 2012, Smith signed a minor league contract with the Los Angeles Angels of Anaheim.
+Despite posting an 11–11 record and having better control throughout the season, Smith never got called up by the Angels.
+He became a free agent following the season on November 2.

-Toronto Blue Jays

-On December 11, 2012, the Toronto Blue Jays announced that Smith had been signed to a minor league contract.

-Smith never reported to the Blue Jays AAA system Buffalo Bisons.